jiscdev/analytics-udd/udd/assessment_instance.md

 Provider

 ### Valid Values
-Date/time in ISO 8601 format - YYYY-MM-DDThh:mmZ or YYYY-MM-DDThh:mm
+Date/time in ISO 8601 format - YYYY-MM-DDThh:mm[:ss.mmm]Z

+Seconds and milliseconds [:ss.mmm] are optional and will be zero filled where not given.
+Examples:

+2012-03-29T10:05Z
+2012-03-29T10:05:00Z
+2012-03-29T10:05:00.000Z

 ### Format
-String in ISO 8601 date and time format - YYYY-MM-DDThh:mmZ or YYYY-MM-DDThh:mm
+String in ISO 8601 date and time format - YYYY-MM-DDThh:mm[:ss.mmm]Z

 ### Notes
-Preferred format is YYYY-MM-DDThh:mmZ with the "Z" denoting local time zone.
-However, YYYY-MM-DDThh:mm is acceptable if the supplier does not hold the "Z".
+Preferred format is YYYY-MM-DDThh:mm[:ss.mmm]Z with the "Z" denoting local time zone.
+However, YYYY-MM-DDThh:mm[:ss.mmm] is acceptable if the supplier does not hold the "Z".
 Do not insert "Z" if not held.